Table of Contents

 What should I do during an attack?

-Should I call my doctor right away when I have an attack?
+- How long should I wait before calling my doctor when I have an attack?

-If I follow a low-salt diet, are there resources you can recommend where I can find recipes?
+- If I follow a low-salt diet, are there resources you can recommend for recipes?

 Copyright © American Academy of Family Physicians